Laverne Cox On Taylor Swift's Music Video & How She's Celebrating Pride This Year

 As one of the most high-profile trans women in Hollywood, it comes as no surprise that Laverne Cox, best known for her role as Sophia Burset on Orange Is The New Black, is pulling out all the stops for Pride month this year.
 In addition to sharing what makes her feel powerful in promotion of Netflix's Prism campaign, celebrating LGBTQ+ characters and stories and making an appearance in Taylor Swifts new Pride anthem "You Need To Calm Down," Cox is also the star of Smirnoff's "Welcome Home" Pride campaign.

-As part of the campaign, Smirnoff is welcoming the millions of traveler coming through all of the NYC airports — Laguardia, JFK, and Newark — by broadcasting the Pride Sweet Pride ads starring Cox.
+As part of the campaign, Smirnoff is hosting a House of Pride pop-up and is welcoming the millions of traveler coming through all of the NYC airports — Laguardia, JFK, and Newark — by broadcasting the Pride Sweet Pride ads starring Cox.
 "I think it's just really awesome that a black, trans woman gets to welcome people to New York City for Pride Month," Cox recently told Refinery29 over the phone.
 "That feels really dope to me."

 Advertisement

-This Pride, the vodka brand is also continuing its annual traditional of releasing limited-edition Pride bottles with its latest iteration, the Smirnoff No. 21 "Welcome" bottles.
-"A dollar for every bottle created is going to be donated to the Human Rights Campaign and their vital work," the actress and activist explains.
+This Pride, the vodka brand is also continuing its annual traditional of releasing limited-edition Pride bottles.
+"A dollar for every [Limited-Edition Love Wins] bottle created is going to be donated to the Human Rights Campaign and their vital work," the actress and activist explains.
 "Smirnoff has the commitment that by 2021, they're donating $1.5 million to HRC, which I think is really awesome."

 Ahead, Cox dishes on what it takes for brands to be good LGBTQA+ allies, how she likes to celebrate, and what it was really like shooting Taylor Swift's music video.